• Skip to primary navigation

 5 stars

 Last night, I made this recipe for my daughter and me.
 Neither one of us has had lentils before.
 This recipe was easy to make and it was delicious!
-I know I will be making it again, and probably. more often.
+I know I will be making it again, and probably more often.
 Thank you for sharing.

 Reply

-• Kaitlin McGinn
+• Kaitlin says

 May 19, 2020 at 12:32 pm

 Awesome to hear that, Lisa!
 (And congrats on your first lentil experience!)
 Thanks so much for your very kind feedback and leaving a recipe rating.
 Very appreciated.
-Wishing you and your daughter a most beautiful week!
+Wishing you and your daughter a beautiful week!

 Reply